-Martine Audéoud grew up in a French and spent over 30 years in Africa and Haiti.
+Martine Audéoud grew up in France and spent over 30 years in Africa and Haiti.

 Martine is married and, with her husband, adopted one child in Haiti and one child in Niger, West Africa.
-After having served for many years as Associate Director of the Masters and Doctoral Programs in Holistic Development and Transformational Leadership in a theological seminary in Abidjan, Côte d’Ivoire, she has relocated to France to take care of her aging father and serves now – online – as the Associate Academic Dean and Ph.D.
+After having served for many years as Associate Director of the Masters and Doctoral Programs in Holistic Development and Transformational Leadership in a theological seminary in Abidjan, Côte d’Ivoire, she has relocated to France and serves now – online – as the Academic Dean and Ph.D.
 Program Director for Bakke Graduate University (www.bgu.edu).
-She is also an ordained pastor and has served with the Mennonite Missions Network for many years
+She is also an ordained pastor and has served with the Mennonite Missions Network for many years.

 Her passion is to serve global Christian leaders to become increasingly empowered transformational leaders for Christ’s kingdom, serving Him creatively and joyfully.